Vivojay/mariana-music-player/docs/SECURITY.md

   library roots.
 It rejects URLs, directories, symlinks, missing/outside files, requires confirmation, and uses the native trash API with no permanent-delete fallback.
+- Playlist delete/clear bind the displayed playlist ID, name, and revision before confirmation and transactionally refuse a renamed, removed, or edited target.
+Lyrics sidecar creation binds an absent destination and uses atomic no-clobber activation, preserving a file created by another process.
+- The command catalog exposes only static command names, categories, risk labels, aliases, form kinds, and flags.
+It contains no paths, credentials, private identifiers, handlers, insertion text, or confirmation callbacks.
+  Desktop autocomplete is display-only and cannot execute or approve commands.
 - Audio and listening history stay local unless an optional integration such as ListenBrainz is explicitly enabled.